somdattagoswami/Approximating-StiffKinetics/README.md

 Authors: [Somdatta Goswami](https://scholar.google.com/citations?user=GaKrpSkAAAAJ&hl=en&oi=sra), [Ameya D. Jagtap](https://scholar.google.com/citations?user=Rh2Ka0gAAAAJ&hl=en&oi=ao), [Hessam Babaee](https://scholar.google.com/citations?hl=en&user=GvQ9aq8AAAAJ), Bryan T. Susi, [George Em Karniadakis](https://scholar.google.com/citations?user=yZ0-ywkAAAAJ&hl=en)

+## Method
+Stiff chemical kinetics are computationally expensive to solve, thus, this work aims to develop a neural operator-based surrogate model to efficiently solve such problems.
+Additionally, we demonstrate that DeepONet can behave like a solution propagator with large time steps.
+To that end, we employ Autoencoder (AE)-integrated DeepONet.
+With AE, a more compact latent representation can be achieved to mitigate the negative effects induced by the acceptable and prevalent circumstance that many species’ mass fractions are zero during reaction system integration.
+The fact that most of the potential thermochemical states in a reacting system reside on or near a lower-dimensional manifold in spite of the vast number of species in detailed chemical kinetic models serves as the impetus for using an AE to resolve the highly nonlinear chemical kinetics.

+In this work, we have employed multi-layer autoencoders to obtain a compact latent representation of the chemical kinetics model for a given time step.
+The DeepONet is then trained to learn the evolving kinetics of the latent space.

 ## Citation

 If you find this GitHub repository useful for your work, please consider citing this work: